 Our 4-H Leaders

 Ele Dewar started riding and showing at the age of seven in California.
 She was the CA State Champion for a period of five consecutive years.
 She was also the Oregon and Washington State Champion for three consecutive years.
 On the Canadian circuit she was Junior Hunter Champion at Spruce Meadows, Miller Downs, and Thunderbird.
 Ele established Fantasy Farms in 1986.
 She has trained her own students to win NWHC, POA, OFEA, OHSET, year-end awards in several equitation divisions.
-This is her 19th year as a 4-H leader.
+She has served as a 4-H leader for over 20 years.

 Madi Dewar started riding even before she was born.
 Her mother, Ele, rode while pregnant with Madi until the saddle horn interfered with her baby bump.
 As soon as Madi's mom could prop her up in the saddle, Madi was back to riding.
 Throughout her riding career, Madi has won several state and regional championships.
 She was undefeated in all of her performance events at the OHSET State Finals, winning five out five State Champion titles.
 She was also awarded the OHSET State High Point & State College scholarship.
 In 4-H, Madi has won 21 state 4-H titles, passed nine steps of Dad Potter, and was a 4-H scholarship recipient.

 Serving Our Community